 I recently had the insight that there is a very strong link between learning how to use my hands again and my overall recovery from the symptoms of Parkinson's Disease.
-Indeed, The Out-Thinking Parkinson's methodology is based largely on the scientific proven concepts of Applied Neuroplasticity: by dedicated and persistent practice we can learn - or relearn - to do most things on automatic or at least more easily.
-The concept of Curiosity and Play, interrupting stress while applying therapies, is vital for the application of the method to Parkinson's Recovery.
+Indeed, my methodology is based largely on the scientific proven concepts of Applied Neuroplasticity: by dedicated and persistent practice we can learn - or relearn - to do most things on automatic or at least more easily.
+The concept of Curiosity and Play, interrupting stress while applying therapies, is vital for the application of this method to progressive symptom reduction in Parkinson's Disease.
 In this spirit, I had the intuition that I would be able to play with a pack cards even when I was quite "off" and by practicing manipulating the deck daily, this would significantly improve the dexterity of my hands and hence my overall recovery.
 I was right.

-Applied Neuroplasticity tells us that even if things are hard to start off with, it is worth persisting because, as the neural pathways are strengthened, things will eventually become easier.
+Applied Neuroplasticity tells us that even if things are hard to start off with, it is worth persisting because, as when the neural pathways are consistently strengthened, activities eventually become easier.
 It also tells us that we need to keep learning new "tricks" for maximal benefit.
 So I have started learning how to shuffle ambidextrously too.
 This is an important result to underline: even with PD, it is not only possible to reduce symptoms, but even learn and embed new types of movements.
 I can now shuffle cards right handed, which I couldn't ever do before my diagnosis.

-I recommend people with Parkinson's pick up a pack of cards are start playing with them to see if this simple idea can help them long term too.
+So I recommend people with Parkinson's pick up a pack of cards and start playing with them to see if this simple idea can help them long term too.
 There is much to be gained for people with PD in re-learning old tricks and learning totally new ones too.